Why vote? Akron area contest asks young people to challenge adults

 The project is one of five funded in Akron by Citizen University and the John S. and James L. Knight Foundation.

-Students age 5 through 17 are encouraged to submit 90-second-or-less videos of themselves talking about topics such as, “Why is voting so important?”; “Which issues are important to you that you want adults to care about?”; and “What are reasons people don’t vote, and how can you change their minds?”
+Students ages 5 through 17 are encouraged to submit 90-second-or-less videos of themselves talking about topics such as, “Why is voting so important?”; “Which issues are important to you that you want adults to care about?”; and, “What are reasons people don’t vote, and how can you change their minds?”

 Participants may submit videos via Facebook, Twitter and Instagram using the hashtag #ThisCityVotes16 and #TheJoyofVoting.
 The participant’s social media account must be public to officially enter the contest; otherwise, the contest accepts submissions directly at woobox.com/uhq96v.